pandorabots-admin/docs/pages/social-messaging.md

 <button><text>Other</text><postback>GO TO NEXT THING</postback></button>
 <button><text>I don't like cheese</text><postback>GO TO NEXT THING</postback></button>
 </template>
+:
 ~~~

-Twilio, Viber, and WeChat do not render tappable buttons but displays the action types as text, so postbacks do not work if you are using a different value than the text.

 #### Reply ####

-* Same limitations as Buttons, except social messaging channels support a maximum of 11 replies,
+* Social messaging channels require that you have accompanying text before your replies similar to buttons.
+* Facebook Messenger supports up to 11 replies (called quick replies) and do not persist once you select a reply.
+* Telegram treats reply and buttons that same.
+* Twilio does not render tappable replies.
+* Twitter DM supports up to 20 predefined options presents as quick replies, rendered under the text input field.
-* PB chat widget can support more than 11 replies.
+* PB chat widget can support more than 11 replies and do not persist once you select a reply.
 * Social messaging channels cannot mix Replies with other types of elements (without a `<split/>` between them)
-* Unlike Buttons, Viber does support tappable suggested replies.

 #### Carousel ####

-* Social messaging channels support a maximum of 10 cards in a carousel except Viber which has a 6 item limit.
+* Facebook Messenger supports a maximum of 10 cards in a carousel
+* Telegram and Twitter DM do not support a horizontal carousel with swipeable cards, carousels do not work as expected and are not recommended
+* Twilio does not support carousel or card rich media element
-* PB Chat Widget can support more than 10 cards in a carousel
+* PB Chat Widget can support more than 10 cards in a carousel, using horizontal swipeable cards

+#### Image ###

+* Twitter does not display animation for GIFs
-* Telegram does not support a horizontal carousel with swipeable cards
+* Twilio does not support embeddable images, but will display image URL as a link
-* Twilio, WeChat supports only vertical display text of the carousel titles and does not support tappable buttons.

 #### Video ###

-* All social messaging channels do not support embeddable videos, but will display video URL as a downloadable link
+* Twilio and Twitter DM does not support embeddable videos, but will display video URL as a link
-* PB chat widget supports embeddable videos

 #### Delay ####

-* Some, but not all, social messaging channels provide a visual indicator of a delay, such as "typing…"
+* Facebook Messenger, Telegram, and Twitter DM provide a visual indicator of a delay, such as "typing…" or animated dots
+* Twilio supports delay but no visual indicator
 * PB chat widget displays a visual indicator (animated dots) during the time delay

 </div>